The Myths of Plastic vs. Metal Tubing for Medical Devices

 Even as the use of plastic medical tubing grows, the properties of metal tubing make it a viable alternative for the fabrication of many medical devices.
 As the devices get smaller and procedures become more sophisticated, new and innovative applications for metal medical tubing will continue to emerge alongside developments in plastic.

 Of course, every tubing material has pros and cons that need to be weighed against the end use and production goals for your specific medical tubing application.
-With the many options available today — both in metal and in plastic — the right materials supplier can help to guide you in choosing the best material based for your medical tubing application and budget.
+With the many medical tubing options available today — both in metal and in plastic — the right materials supplier can help you choose the best option based on your medical device application and budget.

-To learn more about specifying precision metal tubing for your medical device needs, download a free copy of our comprehensive guide, Metal Tubing in the 21st Century: Who Needs It?
+To learn more about specifying precision metal tubing for your medical device needs, download a free copy of our white paper, Metal Tubing in the 21st Century: Who Needs It?
 The Future of Innovation in Medical Devices.